ScottTorzewski/ScottTorzewski/README.md

 ## :man_technologist: About Me :

 Welcome to my GitHub Profile! 👋
-I’m Scott Torzewski, an electrical engineer passionate about optoelectronics, biomedical systems, and applied photonics.
+I’m Scott Torzewski, an electrical engineer passionate about hardware design for biotechnology applications.
 I recently earned a B.S. in Electrical and Computer Engineering with a Mathematics Minor from Lafayette College.

-- 🔬 I’m focused on designing and prototyping hardare systems that integrate electronics, sensors, and computational analysis to support physiological monitoring and therapeutic technologies.
+- 🔬 I’m focused on designing and prototyping hardare systems that integrate optoelectronics, biophotonics, and computational analysis to support physiological monitoring and therapeutic technologies.
-- 🧬 My interests center on advancing biophotonics and bioinstrumentation through optoelectronic system design and data-driven signal processing.
+- 🧬 My interests center on advancing bioinstrumentation through analog & mixed signal IC design and building novel signal processing architectures.
 - 💿 I enjoy tackling interdisciplinary challenges, translating research into real-world solutions, and exploring the intersection of light-based technologies and human health.
 - 💡 Outside the lab, I build 3D designs, solder electronics, play the piano, and snowboard.